jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 - bad spacing
 - poorly constructed alert messages

 Granted, to us developers these quirks may seem very minor (cause we have _way bigger problems_ to solve, right?).
 They can be fixed within minutes (even seconds in some cases).
-But make no mistake, once they add up they can hurt as bad as a major bug.
+But make no mistake, once they add up they can hurt just as bad as a major bug.
 This might be an exaggeration to some extent, but even minor UI issues in production could make a company lose a lot of money.

 Therefore, it is extremely important to include QA testing in any workflow.
 Because a design that consistently pays attention to small details not only looks clean and elegant, but also promotes trust from its end users.
 It actually says a d&ast;mn _LOT_ about how a company values its customers.